Looking at Trust Metrics at Google

 Under the trust-based CSE (custom search engine) patents, we are told about the problem that they are intended to solve:

-An inherent problem in the design of search engines is that the relevance of search results to a particular user depends on factors that are highly dependent on the user’s intent in conducting the search–that is why they are conducting the search–as well as the user’s circumstances, the facts pertaining to the user’s information need.
+An inherent problem in the design of search engines is that the relevance of search results to a particular user depends on factors that are highly dependent on the user’s intent in searching–that is why they are searching–as well as the user’s circumstances, the facts about the user’s information need.
 Thus, given the same query by two different users, a given set of search results can be relevant to one user and irrelevant to another, entirely because of the different intent and information needs.
 Most attempts at solving the problem of inferring a user’s intent typically depend on relatively weak indicators, such as static user preferences, or predefined methods of query reformulation that are nothing more than educated guesses about what the user is interested in based on the query terms.
 Approaches such as these cannot fully capture user intent because such intent is itself highly variable and dependent on numerous situational facts that cannot be extrapolated from typical query terms.

 So, the value of a set of search results is dependent upon the intent of a searcher performing that search.
 How might these patents attempt to solve that issue?
 The solution may be in looking at sites that have been set up by experts in a topic that include annotations about why something might be linked to, which is described in the patent here: